allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 #### The separation of concerns principle (SoC)

-SoC goes well in pair with SRP and states that one should not place functionalities of different domains under the same logical entity.
+SoC goes well in pair with SRP and states that one should not place functionalities of different domains under the same logical entity (say, a class, an object or a module).
 For example, we need to render a piece of information on the screen but beforehand the information needs to be fetched over the network.
 Since the view and network layers have different concerns we don’t want to place both of them under a single logical entity.
 Let these two be separate ones with established dependency relation to one another via a public API.

 #### The loose coupling principle